Marfa Boretskaya: Career

+Fyodor and Marfa's brother, Ivan, paid homage to the grand prince, but he had them arrested in 1475 and exiled in Murom.
+Ivan III paid an extended visit to Novgorod during the winter of 1475–1476 and the arrest occurred within a week of his arrival at Gorodishche.
+The arrest was not explicitly political, as the grand prince responded to complaints from residents who accused a group of nobles, including Marfa's son and brother, of causing a civil disturbance.
+Following the investigation and hearing, the other nobles were also arrested, including two for explicitly supporting Lithuania, although Marfa's son and brother were not levied charges for pro-Lithuanian sympathies.

-Fyodor and Marfa's brother paid homage to Ivan, but he had them arrested in 1475 and exiled in Murom.
-Although she continued to rely on Lithuania's support and intrigue against Moscow, Ivan III finally subjugated Novgorod seven years later.
+Although Marfa continued to rely on Lithuania's support and intrigue against Moscow, Ivan III finally subjugated Novgorod seven years later.
 Marfa and her grandsons were then taken into custody and escorted to Moscow on February 7, 1478; her lands were confiscated.
+The incorporation of Novgorod marked the final step in Moscow's process of establishing dominance over the Russian lands.

 According to tradition, Marfa was forced to take the veil in Nizhny Novgorod, but Gail Lenhoff argues that her fate after her arrest is uncertain, as are the date and circumstances of her death.

 Personal life

 Little is known of Marfa's personal life.
 She was widowed at some time in the 1460s and remained one of the wealthiest Novgorodian landowners (based on the Pistsovye Knigi or land cadasters compiled by Muscovite officials beginning in the 1490s) until Ivan III's confiscations of land in the 1470s and 1480s.
 It was probably to defend her wealth that she opposed the Muscovite grand princes who had sought to take over Novgorodian estates going back into the late 14th century.